datastax/pulsar-openid-connect-plugin/README.md

 dynamic validation of JWTs for multiple, configured allowed-listed issuers.
 It also provides for the ability to first attempt to use the local `AuthenticationProviderToken` verifier before retrieving a remote JWK for token validation.

+### Requirements
+This plugin requires Java 11 runtime and will work with all current versions of Pulsar (2.7, 2.8, 2.9, 2.10).
+It is packaged by default in the Luna Streaming Distributions found here: https://github.com/datastax/pulsar/releases.

 ### Client Integration
 To integrate your client with a broker using this authentication plugin, use Pulsar's built in [OAuth2.0](https://pulsar.apache.org/docs/security-oauth2/) client integration.